day8/re-frame/docs/EffectfulEvents.md

 that means dealing with the outside, mutative world of servers, databases, windows.location, LocalStore, cookies, etc.

-There's just no getting away from living in a mutative world, er, which sounds ominous.
+There's just no getting away from living in a mutative world,
+which sounds pretty ominous.
 Is that it?
 Are we doomed to impurity?

 Well, luckily a small twist in the tale makes a profound difference.
 We will look at side-effects first.
 Instead of creating event handlers